On November 6, 1771, Alois Senefelder, actor, playwright, and inventor of the lithographic printing technology was born.

 In order to publish his plays himself, Senefelder learned printing in a printing office, purchased a small press, and sought to do his own printing.
 Desiring to publish plays that he had written but unable to afford the expensive engraving of printing plates, Senefelder tried to engrave them himself.
 Senefelder experimented with relief and intaglio printing processes, using smooth fine-grained stone of Solnhofen limestone as the printing surface.
 To overcome the difficulty of writing in reverse, he tried writing on paper using a special ink and transferring this to the stone face down, therefore in reverse.
 Thus he mastered the transfer method.
 He next turned his attention to the fact of the non-compatibility of grease and water when applied to the stone, leading to the invention of lithography in 1799.
 Senefelder recorded that one day he jotted down a laundry list with grease pencil on a piece of Solnhofen limestone.
 It occurred to him that if he etched away the rest of the surface, the markings would be left in relief.
 He called it “stone printing” or “chemical printing”, but the French name “lithography” became more widely adopted.

-At yovisto you can learn more about modern lithographic printing technology in the lecture of Dr. Zangerle from Freiburg University (in German).
+At yovisto academic video search you can learn more about modern lithographic printing technology in the lecture of Dr. Zangerle from Freiburg University (in German).

 References and further Reading: